The Columbia Track Club Presents

 This is a point to point race.
 A shuttle will be available, courtesy of Machens, at the finish to take runners back to their vehicles at the start line.

 Overall awards and age group awards will be given.
-The award ceremony will be held at the finish line at noon.
+The award ceremony will take place at the pavilion just a few yards from the finish line at noon.
 Awards will not be mailed.

 The Dave Schulte Award for Improved Performance